puddles54/pudui-thj/readme.md

 ### Pet Window

-The pet window uses Hotbar 10 (set a key to open it in options) for the pet HP bars and buttons.
-Pet buffs are in the pet window.
+The pet window uses the aggro meter window to display health bars, while only buffs remain in the pet window itself.
+Hotbar 10 is resized to use for pet buttons.
 You can arrange these to your preference.

 [Need updated preview]